 Usually, it pays to do your homework in advance.
-If I had read the Travelers Reviews for this place – describing the over-familiarity of the staff, poor food and criminal pricing – I would never have considered it.
-If just one person reading this article avoids wasting his time and money here, then I’ll be very happy.
+If we had read the Travelers Reviews for this place – describing the over-familiarity of the staff, poor food and criminal pricing – we would never have considered it.
+If just one person reading this article avoids wasting his time and money here, then we’ll be very happy.

 Venice Osteria and Trattoria – Osteria Carmini

 On our second day in Venice we scouted out the Dorsoduro district.
 This made a pleasant change from the much busier tourist areas of San Polo and San Marco.
 We took a vaporetto to San Basilio and walked from there.
 Around lunchtime, we found the Osteria Carmini down a small alleyway off the Campo Santa Margherita.

-This restaurant has a very warm and cozy feel, and was quite busy with the local workers.
+This restaurant has a very warm and cozy feel, and was quite busy serving locals.
 Here we ate starters of sardines with marinated onions (a Venetian speciality), and mixed meats and prosciutto with fresh crispy bread.
 We then shared a pasta vongole.
 This together with a liter carafe of red house wine and sparkling water came to €48.

 Food, service and ambiance were all very good – We would definitely eat here again.

 Venice Osteria and Trattoria – La Bar Scuela Osteria

 Later in the afternoon, we traveled across to the Castello district, and got lost while trying to find the Palazzo Grimani (the location of the final scary scenes in the movie “Don’t Look Now”).